Skin Care Acids Guide: How To Pick The Right Skin Care Acid

 While both the acids function as exfoliators, both are different and work differently on your skin.

-For instance, AHAs (water-soluble acids, such as glycolic acid) exfoliate your skin by breaking down the dead skin cells on the surface while BHAs (oil-soluble acids, such as salicylic acid) sink deeper into your skin pores and unclog them.
+For instance, the benefits of AHAs for your skin (water-soluble acids, such as glycolic acid) are not the same as BHA benefits.
+AHAs exfoliate your skin by breaking down the dead skin cells on the surface while BHAs (oil-soluble acids, such as salicylic acid) sink deeper into your skin pores and unclog them.

 Glycolic and salicylic acids are the two most common acids you will find in skin care products.
 However, some acids are neither AHAs or BHAs (such as azelaic acid), but they are good for your skin and can be found in skin care products.
-Let’s find out about all these types of acids and the skin types they suit.
+So, what is glycolic acid then?
+Find out about all these types of acids and the skin types they suit.

 1. Glycolic Acid